Almost anywhere you live in North America, you have the opportunity to attract bluebirds.

-Today, I am going to provide 6 strategies that should help attract bluebirds to your yard!
+Today, I am providing 6 strategies that should help attract bluebirds to your yard!

 Eastern Bluebird: Found east of the Rockies from southeastern Canada south to the Gulf of Mexico.

 Mountain Bluebird: Breeds in southern Alaska, east to Manitoba, and south to western Nebraska to California.
 Spends winters throughout the western USA.

 Western Bluebird: British Columbia and western Alberta south the Baja, Mexico.
 Found east throughout the Rocky Mountains to eastern New Mexico.

 #1.
 Provide Foods That Bluebirds Will Actually Eat.

-Bluebirds will probably never visit a bird feeding station that ONLY serves typical foods like sunflower, safflower, Nyjer (thistle), peanuts, etc.
+Bluebirds will probably never visit a bird feeding station that ONLY serves typical feeder foods like sunflower, safflower, Nyjer (thistle), peanuts, etc.

-This is because, in the wild, bluebirds mostly feed on insects, snails, worms and other invertebrates during the warmer months.
+This is because bluebirds naturally feed mostly on insects, snails, worms, and other invertebrates during the warmer months.
 In the winter, they switch their diet to berries until the bugs come back.